Velocity Banking Calculator

 Early Pre-Payment’s Compounding Effect on Acceleration of the Mortgage

-Note above how a single pre-payment compounds over time.
+Note above how a single pre-payment compound over time.
 The solid red line demonstrates the payoff of the 30-year mortgage.
 The dotted red line shows the ongoing result from a single pre-payment.

 You get compounding growth on your pre-payment!
 Note how the slope of the pre-payment line drops faster than the original line over time.